 Lophiidae

-Goosefishes – Moderately to greatly flattened with a broad head and body that tapers to the tail.
-The mouth is broad, toothy, and usually bordered by fleshy tabs.
-Gill openings are behind the pectoral fins.
-The first dorsal-fin spine may be isolated on the snout and act as a lure (Kells and Carpenter 2011).
+Goosefishes – Moderately to greatly flattened with a broad head and body tapering to the tail.
+Mouth broad, toothy, and usually bordered by fleshy tabs.
+Gill openings behind pectoral fins.
+First dorsal-fin spine may be isolated on the snout and act as a lure (Kells and Carpenter 2011).

 Lophiodes beroe – White Anglerfish